rjswanso/cloudcv/README.md

-# Azure Static Website Resume
+# Cloud Resume Challenge

-Static Website with azure function visit counter #
+This is my static website hosted on both AWS and Azure.
+It includes visit counter functions written in JavaScript for Azure and Python for AWS.